-The Ursine Crossbow diagram is located in a cave just south of the Old Watchtower, Spikeroog Isle, North West island in Ard Skellige.
-Inside the cave, kill the drowners that spawn and you’ll find the diagram next to a skeleton inside the cave.
+The Ursine Crossbow diagram is located in a cave just south of the Old Watchtower of Spikeroog, one of the larger Skellige islands.
+Inside the cave, kill the drowners that spawn, and you’ll find the diagram next to a skeleton inside the cave.

 Runestones are items that can be allotted to the empty slot of weapons and armor to provide specific bonuses.

 Runestones can be purchased from merchants, blacksmiths, or simply looted from monster nests and chests.
-There are 10 types of runestones, with each having three possible levels: lesser, regular, and greater.
+There are ten types of runestones, each with three possible levels: lesser, regular, and greater.

-The question of which of these is the best in Witcher 3 depends largely on your playstyle and the specific enemy you’re facing.
-Having said that, here are some of the top choices for you to consider.
+The question of which of these is the best in Witcher 3 depends mainly on your play style and the specific enemy you’re facing.
+Having said that, here are some of the best Witcher 3 runestones for you to consider.

 Note: Generally speaking, it’s best to stack the same rune multiple times since that will increase the chance or magnitude of the effect.
 However, some people prefer using multiple runestones simply for the fun of triggering multiple effects.

-A polar opposite of the Zoria Runestone, the Dazhbog Runestone can set your enemy on fire.
+- Dazhbog: Sets your enemies on fire.
 Since many of the monsters in the game are weak to fire, including particularly powerful ones such as the Katakan, this rune can be an excellent option for your silver sword.

-Similar to runes, glyphs can be allotted to empty upgrade slots on weapons to permanently upgrade the sign intensity.
+Like runes, glyphs can be allotted to empty upgrade slots on weapons to upgrade the sign intensity permanently.